Allentown School District: Public charter schools

 Allentown School Board must approve and supervise local public charter schools which operate within its attendance area.
-The Board has approved several charter schools including: Roberto Clemente Charter School and Lincoln Leadership Academy Charter School (approved 2012, renewed 2012).
-In the fall of 2013, several entities applied to the Board for approval to operate charter schools in the Allentown School District, including: Executive Education Academy Charter School, Arts Academy Elementary Charter School, Computer Aid Inc. Learning Academy Charter School and LVenture Charter School.
-In Pennsylvania students may also choose to attend a public, cyber charter school.
-These cyber charter schools are supervised by the Pennsylvania Department of Education and are open to all students in Pennsylvania.
+The board has approved several charter schools including: Roberto Clemente Charter School and Lincoln Leadership Academy Charter School.

+In fall 2013, several entities applied to the board for approval to operate charter schools in the Allentown School District, including: Executive Education Academy Charter School, Arts Academy Elementary Charter School, Computer Aid Inc. Learning Academy Charter School and LVenture Charter School.
+In Pennsylvania, students may also choose to attend a public cyber charter school, which are supervised by the Pennsylvania Department of Education and open to all students in Pennsylvania.

+Libraries

+The school district also includes the Allentown Public Library.